The Imperial Jungle Adventure to Machu Picchu

-There are several extensions you can include in your Adventure:
+There are several extensions you can include to your Peru Adventure.

-Once your booking has been confirmed, we guarantee the price will not increase, whatever the circumstances.
-Before booking, please ensure you have read our important tour pricing information.
+Once your booking has been confirmed, we guarantee the price won’t increase, whatever the circumstances.
+So please, before booking, ensure you’ve read all our important tour information.

 Thank you for your interest in having an adventure travel experience in Peru curated by Salkantay Trekking.
 Please take a moment to complete our short form, so one our friendly Adventure Consultants could provide you all the information for your trip of a lifetime in Peru.